tillitis/tkey-ssh-agent/README.md

 # Using mkdf-ssh-agent

-The mkdf-ssh-agent should be able to upload the app itself.
+The signer app gets build into mkdf-ssh-agent, which will upload it to the device when started.
 You can start it like this:

 ```
 % ./mkdf-ssh-agent -a ./agent.sock --port /dev/pts/0
 ```

-This will output the unique public key for the instance of the app on this device -- if the device or the app binary changes, the public key will also change!
-If you copy-paste this into your `~/.ssh/authorized_keys` you can try to log onto your local machine (if sshd is running there).
+This will start the ssh-agent, listening on the specified socket.
+It will also output the ed25519 public key for this instance of the app on this device.
+If the app binary, or the physical device changes, then the private key will also change -- and thus also the public key displayed!

+If you copy-paste the public key into your `~/.ssh/authorized_keys` you can try to log onto your local machine (if sshd is running there).
 Also note the listening socket path in the output above, which ssh needs in `SSH_AUTH_SOCK`: